The Boy Fortune Hunters

-The first book in the series was published in 1908, the last book was published in 1911, and advertising shows that the series continued to be sold until at least 1918.
+The first book in the series was published in 1908, and the sixth and last in 1911.
+Advertising shows that the series continued to be sold until at least 1918.
 The books were bound in brown cloth, with an illustration on the front cover.

 A newspaper advertisement promoted the series by stating: "The author has a knack of taking his readers into the various parts of the world and giving them not only the adventures that can be found there, but also a local color which proves to be instructive and entertaining."

 Sam Steele adventures

 In 1906 Baum, writing as Captain Hugh Fitzgerald, published the boys’ novel Sam Steele's Adventures on Land and Sea and he later wrote Sam Steele’s Adventures in Panama, but the books were not successful, so the publisher reissued them under new titles as the first two volumes of The Boy Fortune Hunters adventure series.